ProfessorJarIO/LinuxAPI-POSIX-Examples/README.md

-# Reading Files
+# LinuxAPI-POSIX-Examples
 > January 1st, 2025
 ---

-This project shows how to read files using the LinuxAPI (for now).
+This repository will showcase how to use the LinuxAPI/POSIX.
+I hope to spread knowledge around this topic, and I hope that everyone benefits from my work.

-In the future, I will be adding more code and examples here as a reference guide for me.
+In the future, I will be adding more code and examples here as a reference guide for me and others to use.

 # Resources
 > https://man7.org/linux/man-pages/